ernstnaezer/MassTransit-JS/demosetup.md

 ---------------------
 For the message broker in this demo we'll be using ActiveMQ for it's ease of configuration.

-* make sure you have java installed on the machine (you can get it running with: sudo apt-get install default-jre-headless)
+* You need to have java installed on the machine (you can get it running with: sudo apt-get install default-jre-headless)
 * get a copy of the [ActiveMq](https://activemq.apache.org/) message broker.
-This demo is build using version 5.5.0
+	*important:* ActiveMQ build 5.5 contains a very nasty bug where the stomp body received over a websocket connection is truncated!
+Make sure you get a fresh snapshot of their 5.6 tree.ac
 * untar the fresh download
 * and edit *./conf/activemq.xml*
 * find the *transportConnectors* section and make it look like this